Ghostin: Composition

 Ghostin is an emotional synths and strings pop and art pop ballad.
 When asked what the song is about in January 2019, Grande responded: "Feeling badly for the person you're with [because] you love somebody else.
 Feeling badly [because] he can tell he can't compare... and how I should be ghosting him.".
 The song is thought to be about Grande grieving for her ex-boyfriend Mac Miller, who died from a drug overdose in September 2018, while she was with her then-fiancé Pete Davidson.
 In a February 2019 interview, co-writer Savan Kotecha said: "The song speaks for itself in terms of what it’s about.
 We were with her for a week in New York witnessing that, witnessing her feelings on that."

 Critical reception

-The song received unanimous and universal acclaim, with praise directed towards the emotionally honest songwriting, the production and Grande's vocal performance.
+The song received universal acclaim, with praise directed towards the emotionally honest songwriting, the production and Grande's vocal performance.
 Michael Cragg of The Guardian called the song an "emotional centrepiece", "gorgeous" and praised Martin's "production that seems to levitate on a pillow-soft blend of eerie backwards synths and big syrupy strings".
 Billboard's Andrew Unterberger described the song as "the album's barest, most emotional track [...] one that, appropriately, lingers with you well after it's gone."

-In May 2022, Rolling Stone named the track as the third best song of Grande's career.
+In 2021, The Guardian ranked the song number five on their list of the 20 greatest Ariana Grande songs, and in 2022, Rolling Stone ranked the song number three on their list of the 50 greatest Ariana Grande songs.